springfall2008/batpred/docs/faq.md

 The SOC level that Predbat aims to keep in the battery **input_number.predbat_best_soc_keep** and the absolute minimum SoC level **input_number.predbat_best_soc_min** are the first thing to check.
 If these are set too high then Predbat will charge at unfavourable rates to maintain the battery SoC.
+Conversely if you find Predbat is letting the battery exhaust too early, set predbat_best_soc_keep to 1.0 so Predbat will aim to keep 1kWh available for unexpected load.

 Predbat performs a lowest cost battery optimisation so a key part of deciding whether to charge, discharge or feed the house from the battery are the loss rates
 **input_number.predbat_battery_loss**, **input_number.predbat_battery_loss_discharge** and **input_number.predbat_inverter_loss**.